Custody or Visitation Interference

 Consider going back to court to modify the visitation order.
 Judges will usually require parents to have all reasonable items for the care of the baby.

-That said, if you still have questions, FindLaw's Answers child custody forum is specifically devoted to child custody and support issues.
+If you still have questions, FindLaw's Answers child custody forum is specifically devoted to child custody and support issues.